actoron/jadex/docs/getting-started/getting-started.md

 ![Refreshing the Gradle project](gradle_refresh.png "Refreshing the Gradle project")

 Now you can search for the `Main` classes of the available examples.
 Hit *CTRL-Shift-T* or choose *Navigate/Open Type...* from the menu.
-Entry `Main` in the appearing dialog and scroll down to the desired example:
+Enter `Main` in the appearing dialog and scroll down to the desired example:

 ![Finding an example Main class](example_mains.png "Finding an example Main class")